wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 }
 ```

-After running the application you should see `login with token...` message at Android Logcat.
+After running the application you should see `login with token...` message at iOS Logcat.
 Now it's time to create a missing `client`.

 ### Add Client SDK dependency